rolandpoulter/specs/proposed/workflow-automation-updates.md

 * Add support to the Discovery workflow for automatically setting the BMC username and password.
 * Update the Node’s OBM settings with the set username and password.
+* Create a RackHD workflow to set the BMC username and password.

 ## API